davincho/react-tracking/README.md

             label: 'TrackMe!'
           });

-          // Would throw a typescript error!
+          // Will throw a typescript error!
           trackEvent({
             someting: 'foo'
           });